 How staff augmentation differs from consultants and contractors

-Whether you’re eying additional skillsets for a specific project or simply need more hands on deck, consultants and contractors are often your first call.
+Whether you’re eyeing additional skill sets for a specific project or simply need more hands on deck, consultants and contractors are often your first call.
 Both involve short-term agreements with outside experts to help your team, but the two options have critical differences.

 Consultants evaluate a specific situation or problem and deliver their expert opinion.
 Once this advice is given, usually in the form of a report, any effort to follow their recommendations remains in your hands.